Caulfield South, Victoria, Australia

 I seem to recollect that in those days

-also that some Police vehicles had A M two way radio control and their main operations frequency
+also that many Police vehicles had AM two way radio control and their main operations frequency

 was just above the broadcast band allocation where most domestic receivers could tune with